mackadamian/mailbeez-documentation/pages/03.documentation/10.cookbook/01.coupon-related/default.en.md

 ![List](Screen_welcome_email.en.png?lightbox=true)

 Congratulations!
-You have created a welcom newsletter, which will be send to the matching recipients the next time the sending process is triggered.
+You have created a welcome newsletter, which will be send to the matching recipients the next time the sending process is triggered.

+## Voucher as a product

+todo